 Eventually, the final output should look like the picture shown below.

-4. Utilizing Fill Handle Tool to Employ Conditional Formatting
+4. Using Fill Handle Tool to Apply Conditional Formatting to Multiple Rows

 For one thing, we can also implement the Fill Handle tool to apply conditional formatting to multiple rows by dragging the formatted cells.